FORWRDFORWRDHQ

 Here's what makes pickleball uniquely dangerous: the non-volley zone creates a combat scenario that doesn't exist in any other racket sport.

 In tennis, you're separated by 78 feet of court.
-Even when you rush the net, you're still a respectable distance from your opponent.
+Even when you Rush the net, you're still a respectable distance from your opponent.
 In pickleball, the kitchen forces players into a seven-foot standoff where everyone's swinging hard objects at face level.

 The math is brutal.
 A tennis ball traveling 80 mph gives you roughly 0.5 seconds to react from the baseline.
 A pickleball coming off a drive from the kitchen line?
 You get about 0.15 seconds.
 That's not enough time to blink, let alone get your paddle up for protection.